-When I talked to people, and felt at what point I could change their lives with my business, then I knew I was in the right track and started working a lot for hilyte.
-At that time the technology was still too young so I had a first experience of entrepreneurship in Africa starting a drying tomato plant for The Ketchup Project.
+When I talked to people and felt at what point I could change their lives with my business, then I knew I was on the right track and started working a lot for hilyte.
+At that time the technology was still too young so I had the first experience of entrepreneurship in Africa starting a drying tomato plant for The Ketchup Project.
 And when the plant got certified, I came full time on hiLyte.

 2. What challenges have you encountered while developing the Iron Battery?

 The first challenge we had was power.

 We had a technology that was interesting but was not powerful enough and we had to work a lot on improving it.